Advance Passenger Screening, APS

 As part of getting you ready for New Zealand, our Licensed Immigration Advisers will ensure that your paperwork is in order and that you will not be rejected when boarding your flight to New Zealand.

-We strongly recommend to ensure that your travel documents are up-to-date and that you have the appropriate and current visa that allows you to enter New Zealand.
+We strongly recommend ensuring that your travel documents are up-to-date and that you have the appropriate and current visa that allows you to enter New Zealand.

 Are you eligible for a resident visa under Skilled Migrant Category?
 Find out by using our Quick Self-Check Guide!